 - Short Answer: Yes, if you’ve taken a practice test.

 - Long Answer: You should take a practice ACT to determine if that test is a better fit.
 Sit down and take a practice ACT in test-like conditions.
 Then grade it and see how you did.
 Use this information to help guide you to the right decision.
-See how your ACT score compares to your SAT score using the concordance charts provided by College Board.
+See how your ACT score compares to your SAT score using the concordance charts provided by ACT.
 Find a free full length ACT here.

 - Should I register for another test?

 - Long Answer: You will not get a lot of time to prepare if you take both the May and June SATs.
 If you can, register for a later test, like August or October, so you have time to examine the score report and determine your strengths and weaknesses.
 Then develop a game plan to improve the weak areas.
 If your SAT score was much lower than expected, it may be better to try the ACT instead (see answer to question #2).

 - When should I take the SAT next?

 - Long Answer: This will depend on your schedule and your situation.
 You may want to do the June test next if you want to get it out of the way during the school year and you are not too overwhelmed with finals, SOLs, and AP tests.
 However, if you do have finals and tests, you may find it difficult to dedicate enough time to prepare for the SAT.
 Since most students are in this situation we recommend August or October.
 You may want to do the August test if you do not plan to travel a lot and feel you can stay motivated throughout the summer to study.
 You may want to do the October test if you are traveling often during the summer or have other obligations that will keep you from being able to dedicate the time to prep.